Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 **DQN + Recurrent Neural Network(DRQN)**

-When we do not have full access to the state information, we need to record the history (trajectory information) to help the action chosen.
-RNN is then introduced to deep Q learning to deal with the partial observable Markov Decision Process(POMDP) by encoding the history into the hidden state.
+When dealing with a Partially Observable Markov Decision Process (POMDP), we may not have full access to the state information, and therefore, we need to record the history or trajectory information to assist in choosing the action.
+Recurrent Neural Networks (RNNs) are introduced to Deep Q Learning to handle POMDPs by encoding the history into the hidden state of the RNN.

-The optimization target now becomes:
+In this case, the optimization target is changed to predicting the next Q-value given the current state and the history.
+We can use the RNN to encode the history of past states and actions, and then pass this encoded information along with the current state to the Q network to predict the Q-value.
+The goal is to minimize the difference between the predicted Q-value and the target Q-value obtained from the Bellman equation.

 .. math::